-The Institute of Medicine (IOM), the group of experts that sets nutrient quotas, has determined that calcium needs increase with age.
+How Much You Need: You need more calcium as you age, according to the Institute of Medicine, the group of experts that sets nutrient quotas.
 Here's what you need every day:

 Some examples of foods that provide around 300 milligrams of calcium per serving include:

 - 8 ounces nonfat milk or nonfat plain yogurt